Anthony Perkins: European films

 Welles later spoke positively of Perkins, acknowledging the critical reception of the actor's performance and taking responsibility for it.
 He remarked, "Perkins got very bad press, all over the world, and the entire blame for that is mine, because he is a superlative actor and he played the character that I saw as K...
 I recognize that I did Tony—who is one of the best actors we have—a great disservice".
 Despite the mixed reception of Perkins's performance, The Trial received favorable reviews internationally and developed a cult following.
 Welles himself stated shortly after its release, "The Trial is the best film I have ever made".
-It marked the beginning of four collaborations between Welles and Perkins.
+Welles and Perkins later co-starred in Ten Days' Wonder and shared credits in two other films.